Notice: OP Airdrop #1 is now available to claim

 Funding public goods drives growth — and therefore network revenues — from the ground up.
 In our first round (opens new window) of RetroPGF, Optimism funded a set of hugely valuable developer tools and core infrastructure.
 The aggregate effect is an ecosystem that is easier to build on, learn about, and connect to, in turn driving application usage and generating more demand for blockspace.

 But what value do these public goods provide, and for whom is it valuable?
 This is a rich design space.
-Optimism’s governance is designed to create conditions for experimentation around this questions.
-We draw heavily on the work of Ostrom, Vitalik, and others to make sure funding for public goods is maximally efficient, effective, and safe.
+Optimism’s governance is designed to create conditions for experimentation around this question.
+The Foundation draws heavily on the work of Ostrom, Vitalik, and others to make sure funding for public goods is maximally efficient, effective, and safe.

-To start, we both share and divide governance through a two-house system, where network parameters for the amount of funding are controlled by both houses, but the governance of RetroPGF allocation is determined by a set of Citizens with local knowledge and skin in the game.
+To start, Foundation governance is shared and divided through a two-house system, where network parameters for the amount of funding are controlled by both houses, but the governance of RetroPGF allocation is determined by a set of Citizens with local knowledge and skin in the game.

 Thoughtful allocation of public goods funding will create longterm value for builders, users, tokenholders, citizens and the entire Optimism Collective.